For Index of Brides, CLICK HERE

 Howie – Bristow |

-WEDDING BELLS A Very Joyous Event This Week A very brilliant event occurred at the
+Event This Week A very brilliant event occurred at the

-residence o f James Bristow, South Fredericksburgh on Wednesday, at noon,
+residence o f James Bristow, South Fredericksburgh on Wednesday, at noon, when

-to George Howie of the same place.
-The bride looked charming, attired in a
+George Howie of the same place.
+The bride looked

-dress of navy blue satin cloth with trimmings of white satin, overlace,
+charming, attired in a dress of navy blue satin cloth with trimmings of white

-appliqué and medallions and was given away by her father, and assisted by her
+satin, overlace, appliqué and medallions and was given

-sister Etta, while William Howie, brother of the groom, performed similar
+away by her father, and assisted by her sister Etta, while William Howie, brother of the groom, performed similar duty.
+Rev.

-duty.
-Rev. H.S.
+H.S.
 Spence, B.A., B.D., Methodist minister of Bath, officiated.
+The house

-to the dining room, where a bountiful repast awaited them.
+room, where a bountiful repast awaited them.
 The happy couple

-were the recipients of many gifts, both costly and useful, testifying to the
+were the recipients of many gifts, both costly and useful, testifying

-the good wishes of their friends and relatives.
+rice and the good wishes of their friends and relatives. |

 Dec 24

-1904 Daily
+1904 Daily BritishWhig |

 Howie - Brown |

-A Westbrook Man Married A very quiet and interesting event
+Married A very quiet and

-daughter of George Brown, Hay Bay, and Joseph Howie, Westbrook, were united
+Rosalie, eldest daughter of George Brown, Hay Bay, and Joseph Howie, Westbrook, were united in marriage by Rev. D.O.

-in marriage by Rev. D.O.
 Crossley.
-The bride was prettily attired in cream
+The bride was prettily attired in cream cashmere, with ribbon

-cashmere, with ribbon trimmings.
-The newly married pair left immediately on a
+trimmings.
+The newly married pair left immediately on a two weeks' trip to

-two weeks' trip to Ottawa and other eastern points.
-On their return they will
+Ottawa and other eastern points.
+On their return they will take up their

-prosperous and well-to-do farmer.
-The bride will be much missed on Hay Bay,
+well-to-do farmer.
+The bride will be much missed on Hay Bay, being one of the

-being one of the choir of Sand Hill Presbyterian church and very popular in
+choir of Sand Hill Presbyterian church and very

-handsome watch and chain, a present from the groom.
+being a handsome watch and chain, a present from the groom. |

 Aug 17